KashaGlobal/docs/source/includes/_etl.md

 # and then navigate to the following directory
 cd /home/robot/data_warehouse

-# here you eed to activate the virtual environment
+# here you need to activate the virtual environment
 . venv/bin/activate

 # and then extend the python path